Please choose one of the following orchestral excerpts and transcribe at least the melody—but more if you can.

 Transcribe as much as possible without an instrument.
 Check your work with an instrument.

 Add more if you can—perhaps inner parts that stand out.
 The timpani in 1. is straightforward.
-(You might add another bass clef.)
+(I suggest that you add another staff just for timpani.)

 1.